 Dr. Weiss-Holmes has received international acclaim as an orchestral saxophonist, and has performed as principal saxophonist with numerous orchestras including recent performances with the Chicago Symphony Orchestra, the Cleveland Orchestra, Lyric Opera of Chicago, the Hong Kong Philharmonic, the St. Louis Symphony Orchestra, the Peninsula Music Festival Orchestra, the Columbus Symphony Orchestra, the Fort Wayne Philharmonic, the Grant Park Orchestra, Sinfonia da Camera, the Toledo Repertoire Theatre, and the Champaign-Urbana Symphony.
 Weiss-Holmes has worked with such renown conductors as Riccardo Muti, Jaap van Zweden, Leonard Slatkin, David Robertson, Michael Tilson Thomas, Stéphane Denève, and Marin Alsop… just to name a few.
 He has also shared the stage with artists such as Ben Folds, Jane Lynch, The Temptations, Manhattan Transfer, and Idina Menzel.

-Dr. Weiss-Holmes is currently Interim Assistant Dean for Enrollment & Student Services, Artist-Teacher of Saxophone, and Head of Woodwinds at Roosevelt University Chicago College of Performing Arts.
+Dr. Weiss-Holmes is the Head of Woodwinds and Artist-Teacher of Saxophone at Roosevelt University Chicago College of Performing Arts, where he was also the Assistant Dean during the 2017-18 academic year.
 He was previously on faculty at the University of Illinois, the College of Wooster, and the University of Notre Dame.
 Dr. Weiss-Holmes is the Marketing Director for the North American Saxophone Alliance and served as Director of Marketing for Saxophones at Conn-Selmer, Inc. and as Artistic Advisor and Product Specialist with Vandoren.
 Professor Weiss-Holmes’ diverse background as a performer, educator and former member of the music industry have provided him with unique insight in preparing the next generation of music students for successful careers in their chosen field.
 As such, he has been invited to present clinics, masterclasses, and performances at some of the most prestigious saxophone programs both nationally and internationally.
 Weiss-Holmes is an active soloist of contemporary music and has commissioned and premiered numerous works for the saxophone.